 Traveling with student loans creates a really specific mindset for planning and budgeting for my trips.
 They are almost always on a pretty tight budget.
 That means I often take advantage of cheap and affordable hostels, commit to walking most places, and I’ve grown to really love and enjoy the beautiful nature of a new place – an attraction that is almost always free or cheap.

-I live well under my means of accommodation that’s cheaper than what I can afford, I’m thrifty with my shopping and spend little on new clothes, and I rely on public transportation.
+I live well under my means.
+My accommodation is cheaper than what I can afford, I’m thrifty with my shopping, spend little on new clothes, and I rely on public transportation.
 I don’t have a car payment or a house payment and I cook at home as often as my sanity will let me – I do love a good meal out and a tasty cocktail every now and again 😉

-My loan payments are always in the back of my mind when budgeting my plans because financial responsibly is so important to me.
+My loan payments are always in the back of my mind when budgeting and making plans because financial responsibly is so important to me.
 I only travel to new places after I’ve saved up enough money to do so.